mandiant/capa/capa/ida/plugin/README.md

 4. Click the `Analyze` button

 The first time you run capa explorer you will be asked to specify a local directory containing capa rules to use for analysis.
-We recommend downloading and extracting the [official capa rules](https://github.com/mandiant/capa-rules/releases) that match the version of capa you have installed (see installation instructions above for more details). capa explorer remembers you selection for future analysis which you can update using the `Settings` button.
+We recommend downloading and extracting the [official capa rules](https://github.com/mandiant/capa-rules/releases) that match the version of capa you have installed (see installation instructions above for more details). capa explorer remembers your selection for future analysis which you can update using the `Settings` button.

 #### Tips for Program Analysis